Adult Certificate Programs Policies

 Becoming a Certificate Student

-Prospective certificate students may apply by submitting a completed Certificate Application to the Continuing Education (CE) Office at any time during the academic year.
+Prospective certificate students may apply by submitting a completed Certificate Application to the Continuing Education (CE) office at any time during the academic year.
 Students who wish to pursue a certificate are encouraged to enroll in a CE certificate program course.
 Students who take certificate courses with the intention of enrolling in a certificate program at a later date have a one-year grace period in which to apply.
 Students must be 18 years of age or older.

 Schedule for Certificate Programs

 The Certificate Program Guide for each program lists the courses required to earn a certificate.
 Certificate students must enroll in two courses per academic year, and follow the program requirements stated in the Certificate Program Guide at the time they applied.
 Students should refer to the Certificate Guide for the duration of their program.
 Students generally take approximately 2.5 to 3 years to complete a certificate.
 The pace is determined by the individual student’s needs and schedule, as well as course schedules and availability.
 Please note that most courses include homework assignments requiring significant time commitments.
 The course sequence shown on the Certificate Guides is recommended; however, it may not always be possible to follow these exactly.
 Students may register for other relevant courses, provided prerequisites for those courses have been met.
 Note: All courses, prerequisites and schedules are subject to change without notice.

 Leave of Absence